Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2452,
     "flavour_text": "",
     "description": {
-        "desc": "After the King of Shadows enters Phase Two (see Phase One: The Watcher ability), he summons a Shadow Reaver each time he uses his ultimate.
+        "desc": "After the King of Shadows enters Phase Two, he summons a Shadow Reaver each time he uses his ultimate.
 An additional Shadow Reaver is summoned for every $reaver_per_toughness Toughness stacks he has.
 Each Shadow Reaver attacks a random enemy once every $attack_cooldown seconds dealing $seconds_of_bud seconds of BUD-based damage.
 The Shadow Reavers last for $base_duration second plus $duration_per_toughness seconds for each Toughness stack he has.
 Using his ultimate again before the Shadow Reavers expire causes their duration to be refreshed to max."
     },
     "effect_keys": [
         {